2026 Global ESSAY PRIZE

 Our grading system is proprietary.
 Essayists may be asked to discuss their entry with a member of the John Locke Institute’s faculty.
 We use various means to identify plagiarism, contract cheating, the use of AI and other forms of fraud.
 Our determinations in all such matters are final.

 Essays will be judged on knowledge and understanding of the relevant material, the competent use of evidence, quality of argumentation, originality, structure, writing style and persuasive force.
 The very best essays are likely to be those which would be capable of changing somebody's mind.
 Essays which ignore or fail to address the strongest objections and counter-arguments are unlikely to be successful.
+Contestants are advised to answer the question as precisely and directly as possible.

 Results